xiaohutai/bolt-hierarchicalroutes/README.md

 Once a menu is built, it will be stored in the configuration folder, by default in `app/config/extensions/hierarchicalroutes/`.
-This is invalidated and rebuilt on every save of a record.
-However, this is not automatically done after saving config files (`menu.yml` and `hierarchicalroutes.twokings.yml`) as this might require an additional refresh.
+This is invalidated and rebuilt on every save of a record, or after updating one of the main config files (`menu.yml` and `hierarchicalroutes.twokings.yml`).

 ## Twig functions

+Note: These functions do not work for `contenttype` rules or `contentlisting` pages.

 - `getParent(record)` - Returns the parent of the current record, otherwise `null`.
 - `getParents(record)` - Returns an array of all the parents of the current record.
 This is useful for breadcrumbs: iterate over `getParents(record)|reverse`.